Do Go On - 373 - The Star Wars Holiday Special

 Lumpy comes up with a plan from here.

-We're getting to the pointy end now.
+We're getting at the pointy end now.

-Lumpy comes up with a plan to fake an Imperial broadcast,
+Lumpy comes up with a plan to fake an imperial broadcast

-instructing the Stormtroopers and others to
+instructing the Storm Troopers and others

-to leave and head back to base but to do this he needs to set up a new machine
+But to do this, he needs to set up a new machine.

+Okay.
+So it's a bit of fun.
 He's going, hey, then you push this button.

-And that goes for about five minutes.
+And I goes for about five minutes.

-For some reason, there's a video transmission coming through back in the living room downstairs in the treehouse
+For some reason there's a video transmission coming through back in the living room downstairs in the tree house.

-on Tatooine.
-This is like that one with the
+This is like that one with the do-do-do-do-do-do-do-d-go-d-go.

 He's got a brain for music.